Listening is a key skill

 - Nonverbal awareness

 The next time you feel deeply heard, reflect on why and how being heard makes you feel.
 Does it help you to relax?
+Does it help you put your defenses down?
 Does it help you feel ready to open up to hearing something new?
-Does it help you be able to finally hear and consider someone else’s advice?
+Does it help you be able to finally hear and consider someone else’s advice, or information and perspectives you hadn’t considered before?

 Listening is a first step